LCOGT/lcogtsnpipe/README.md

        ```
        This will take over your current terminal.
 Eventually, the terminal will print that the mysql host is ready to
        accept connections
-   11. In a new terminal, log in to the pipeline container:
+   11. In a new terminal (making sure the environment variables from step 9 are still set), log in to the pipeline container:
        ```
        docker exec -it lcosnpipe /bin/bash
        ```